 नासतो विद्यते भावो नाभावो विद्यते सतः ।

-The unreal has no being; There is no non-being of the Real.
+ubhayorapi dṛṣṭo’ntastvanayostattvadarśibhiḥ.
+(2.16)2.16.
+The unreal has no being.
+There is no non-being of the Real.
 The truth of both of these has been observed conclusively by the seers of the Truth, after studying the nature of both.

-In Vedanta, the unreal is that which was not in the past or that which will not be in the future, but it seemingly exists in the present.
-The Real is that which exists in all periods: the past, the present, and the future.
+In Vedanta, the unreal is that which was not in the past.
+It is also that which will not be in the future.
+Though, it seemingly exists in the present.
+The real is that which exists in all periods: the past, the present, and the future.

-In all three levels of our existence – body, mind, and intellect, constant changes are happening, and therefore these cannot be real according to the definition previously stated.
+In all three levels of our existence – body, mind, and intellect, constant changes occur.
+Thus, according to the definition stated earlier, these can’t be real.
 To experience these changes, there must be some substratum that is changeless and real, holding all these experiences together.
 That which is always existing and changeless is the Self (Consciousness).

 Chapter 2, Verse 17